 People First has also written letters to share the importance of services to support people with intellectual disabilities.
 In to advocacy, People First also has social activities, like camping trips.

 People First was viewed only as a group that liked to have fun.
 Some members wanted to be more involved in advocacy.
 They started Self Advocates As Leaders in 1998.

 Self Advocates As Leaders did legislative advocacy work and other activities to train self advocates.
 They taught about being independent.
 They did presentations at conferences, sharing their experiences for parents and other self advocates.
 They tried to get other people involved by writing about and talking about their work.
 They also wrote the SAAL Connections newsletter.

 Self Advocates at Leaders was funded by the Oregon Council on Developmental Disabilities.
 In 2009-2010, the Council wanted to get even more people involved in self advocacy, and started the Oregon Self Advocacy Coalition.
 OSAC replaced SAAL.
 It is a coalition of 18 self advocacy groups throughout Oregon.

-OSAC’s goal is to bring together people with I/DD, and help them have a unified voice around issues are important to them.
+OSAC’s goal is to bring together people with I/DD, and help them have a unified voice around issues that are important to them.
 One of the main focuses of OSAC’s Employment Committee is education.
-We are having meetings with state leaders, and self advocates to talk about the importance of jobs in the community, at minimum wage or above.
+We are engaging with state leaders and self advocates to talk about the importance of jobs in the community at minimum wage or above.

 Why does Self Advocacy matter?